krustowski/crazy-race-life-2/README.md

     + At least one ATM per city/town/village
 + Combat Missions (experimental)
     + Business robbery with numerous NPC shooters
-    + Briefcase picking for money exchange ($0.5M per Briefcase) at the mission end
+    + Briefcase picking for money exchange ($50k per a Briefcase) at the mission end
 + Deathmatch Minigame
     + Custom arena in the woods
     + "Legal" player killing, no wanted level added per kill